To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 Pfalzgrafenstein castle on the Rhine.
 See the Rails Down the Rhine page.

-Option 4, Switzerland to Amsterdam with overnight stop in Frankfurt - might work out more time-effective for you
+Option 4, Switzerland to Amsterdam with overnight stop in Frankfurt - can be more time-effective

 Back to top